 What is the AMP Credit Score?

 The AMP Credit Score is a scoring model developed exclusively by eCredable to rate payment behavior of the current verified bill payment accounts in your AMP Credit Report.
-The AMP Credit Score gives a letter score (A - F) and numerical score (1 - 100) based on the monthly or regular bill payments made by an individual for expenses such as rent, utilities, direct pay insurance, pay day loans, membership fees, cell phone or internet, and other types of payments not reported to the national credit bureaus.
+The AMP Credit Score gives a letter score (A - F) and numerical score (1 - 100) based on the monthly or regular bill payments made by an individual for expenses such as rent, utilities, direct pay insurance, membership fees, cell phone or internet, and other types of payments not typically reported to the national credit bureaus.
 The AMP Credit Score also includes a number from 1-100, which makes it easy for lenders to include the AMP Credit Score in their underwriting systems.
 The AMP Credit Score rates your historical bill payment behavior, and can give anyone considering your AMP Credit Report a useful tool to assist them in evaluating your credit worthiness.

 What information goes into calculating the AMP Credit Score?

 The AMP Credit Score is calculated using several pieces of information.
 The major categories are: the type of account (rental, utility, insurance, etc.), number of months of payment history, number of late payments and total amount paid.

 The AMP Credit Score is calculated each time you create an AMP Credit Report and is based on the verifications you select to be included in that specific report.
 It will include verifications all current verifications as well as the verifications of all closed bill payment accounts.

 What is not included in AMP Credit Score?

 The AMP Credit Score does not use any of the following information in the calculation:

 - Race, color, religion, national origin, sex and marital status